Connect with us

 These squabbles, which are said to be designed long before a project gets underway, have over the past years resulted in a huge backlog of infrastructure ventures – and hefty compensation bill to foot.

-“Unless this fraudulent activity is checked, we will continue throwing our taxpayer money into a bottomless pit,” an official at the Ministry of Transport and Infrastructure told CK in an interview.
+“Unless this fraudulent activity is checked, we will continue throwing our taxpayer money into a bottomless pit,” a government official told CK in an interview.

 Construction of the Nairobi-Naivasha standard gauge railway has also faced some delays due to land compensation disagreements but the government has been taking quick measures to forestall the derailment of the project.